Friulian revolt of 1511: Aftermath

 Piazza Venerio and the church of San Francesco.
 The shiny marble signs indicate the planimetry of Antonio Savorgnan's palace, demolished in 1549.

-The Venetian government established a special tribunal that condemned to death the main exponents of the revolt, but failed to adjudicate the real culprit, Antonio Savorgnan who, given the overall negative outcome, paradoxically found shelter among the Imperial's ranks which he had so long opposed to, in Villach, in the Austrian territory.
+The Venetian government established a special tribunal that condemned the main leaders of the revolt to death, but failed to judge the real culprit, Antonio Savorgnan who, given the overall negative outcome, paradoxically found shelter among the Imperial ranks which he had so long opposed, and settled in Villach, in the Austrian territory.

-Yet the revenge was not late to come since a strumieri conspiracy organized his assassination that happened on 27 May 1512 at the exit from the Villach's St Jacob church on the part of Spilimbergo's and Colloredo's noblemen's hand.
+He was not free for long: a strumieri conspiracy organized his assassination on 27 May, 1512, at the exit of Villach's St Jacob Church.
+Both the Spilimbergos and Colloredos were involved.

-Upon a shoot-out orchestrated by Tristano Savorgnan right in the centre of Venice, in which Alvise della Torre Jr. (the youngest son of the leader of the strumieri faction murdered during the "Fat Thursday massacre") and some members of the Colloredo family were killed, the governor of Venice confiscated the Savorgnan family's assets in 1549 and destroyed their family palace in Udine, leaving its ruins as a warning in what was called place de ruine ("square of the ruins" in Friulian language, or "piazza delle rovine" in Italian; now "Venerio Square", after the Udinese metereologist Gerolamo Venerio).
+Upon a shoot-out orchestrated by Tristano Savorgnan, right in the centre of Venice, in which Alvise della Torre Jr. (the youngest son of the leader of the strumieri faction murdered during the massacre) and some members of the Colloredo family were killed, the governor of Venice confiscated the Savorgnan family's assets in 1549 and destroyed their family palace in Udine.
+The ruins were left as a warning in what was called place de ruine ("square of the ruins") in Friulian, or piazza delle rovine in Italian.
+It is now called "Venerio Square", after the Udinese metereologist Gerolamo Venerio.

-Yet Antonio Savorgnan's death kicked off both the revenge and the retaliation triggered by the Fat Thursday's events that erased by now the revolt's collective dimension and acquired a feud's and settlement of personal accounts' character.
-The last duel connected to these events happened in 1568 between Troiano d'Arcano, and Tristano Savorgnan, in which both died.
+Antonio Savorgnan's death kicked off both the revenge and the retaliation triggered by Fat Thursday's events.
+The revolt's collective dimension had been erased, and it instead focused on feuds and the settlement of personal accounts.
+The last duel connected to these events happened in 1568, between Troiano d'Arcano, and Tristano Savorgnan, in which both died.

-The great mass of peasants who had participated in the revolt returned to their work in the fields in the same conditions as before, but the governor of Serenissima decided to prevent possible new revolts by making some efforts towards the zamberlans' requests and therefore setting a peasantry organization, the "contadinanza", composed of peasants' representatives who could veto on the Parliament's proposals.
+The great mass of peasants who had participated in the revolt returned to their work in the fields in the same conditions as before, but the governor of Serenissima decided to prevent possible new revolts by making some efforts towards meeting the zamberlani's requests.
+They therefore set up a peasantry organization, the contadinanza, composed of peasants' representatives who could veto Parliament's proposals.